CodingNomads/mentor-docs/docs/07_payment.md

 For mentors who bank outside of the USA, we use **TransferWise** bank transfers, which charge the lowest recipient fee (~ 1%) and best exchange rate than any other service we've found.

-Please **send us the following information**:
+We need the following information from you to complete your payment.
+The most secure way to share this information is over the phone, so please schedule a phone call with Kim to provide your payment information.

 - Full name as listed on your bank account
 - Residential address on your bank account
     - Street address
     - City
     - Country
     - Postal code
 - Bank account number / IBAN
-- Currency type (must be a currency other than USD)
+- Currency type
 - Name of bank
 - SWIFT-BIC code for your bank

-This information allows us to send your payment your way.
+- Any other country-specific banking information (e.g. for CAD and GBP)

 ## Mentors With A US Bank Account